npmcdn-to-unpkg-bot/BirthdayWish/README.md

-# BirthdayMail
+# BirthdayWish
-A web app to automatically send birthday wishes.
+A web app to automatically send birthday wishes to your contacts.